QuantEcon/quantecon-book-networks/quantecon_book_networks/data/README.md

 Description:

 Obtained from [ABS](https://www.abs.gov.au/statistics/economy/national-accounts/australian-national-accounts-input-output-tables/latest-release).

+Representing domestic supply and use of commodities by 114 industries in Australia.

 The original data is in `.xlsx` which can be problematic when exporting to `.csv`.
 Need to be careful with the white spaces in numbers possibly.